-Coral is an ultra-simple language for learning programming.
+Coral is an ultra-simple language for learning programming, with 20,000+ users in 2021.
 Key features:

 - Simplicity: Coral only has constructs needed for basic programming concepts, and each construct is simple.
 The language prevents common mistakes.